inside.ewu.edu

 Pre-requisites: graduate standing in psychology.

-This course presents legal, ethical, and moral aspects of the professional practice of psychology.
-Topics will include professional credentialing; registration and licensing; ethical principles; confidentiality; disclosure to clients; duty to protect and warn; suicide risk assessment; and other ethical dilemmas.
+Presents legal, ethical, and moral aspects of the professional practice of psychology.
+Topics include professional credentialing; registration and licensing; ethical principles; confidentiality; disclosure to clients; duty to protect and warn; suicide risk assessment; and other ethical dilemmas.

 PSYC 510.
 PROFESSIONAL SCHOOL PSYCHOLOGY PRACTICE.
 4 Credits.